 There is another legend linked with the royals of Orchha but I could not find much information about it.

 Another story says that Sundar Shah was the love child of an Orchha king called Indrajit singh and princess Mehrunissa, daughter of Aurangzeb.
-This Indrajit Singh was different from the one who had loved Praveen Rai.
+This Indrajit Singh was different from the one mentioned above in the story of Praveen Rai.

 In his old age, Sundar became famous as a Pir, a local saint, and was buried in Sundar Mahal.
-Thus, even today the Sundar Mahal is visited by people who come to pray at his tomb and ask for his help in resolving some problem.
+Thus, even today the Sundar Mahal is visited by people of different religions who come to pray at his tomb and to ask for his help in resolving some problem.

-Historical background: According to the history books, emperor Aurangzeb had 4 daughters - Zebunnissa, Zeenatunnissa, Badrunnissa and the youngest, Mehrunnissa, who had married Izad Baksh, son of Shahzada Murad Baksh, in 1672 and had died in Delhi in 1706.
+Historical background: According to the history books, emperor Aurangzeb had 4 daughters - Zebunnissa, Zeenatunnissa, Badrunnissa and the youngest, Mehrunnissa.
+However, according to the historians, Mehrunnissa had married Izad Baksh in 1672, who was the son of Shahzada Murad Baksh.
+She had supposedly died in Delhi in 1706.

-Later, two other sufi saints, Syed pir and Zahar pir also lived here and their shrines were also built inside Sundar Mahal.
-At present, it is seen as a religious place for the followers of the different pirs.
+Later, two other Muslim sufi saints, Syed pir and Zahar pir also lived here and their shrines were also built inside Sundar Mahal.
+At present, this building is seen as a religious place for the followers of the different pirs.

 The Temple Destroyed by the Mughals

-According to Shah Jahan's biography, in 1635 he had sent his son Aurangzeb to destroy the temple of the Orchha king.
-At that time Jujhar Singh was the king of Orchha.
+According to Shah Jahan's biography, in 1635, when king Jujhar Singh was fighting him, he had sent his son Aurangzeb to destroy one of the temples of the Orchha king.
 By that time, Orchha had at least three big temples - Raja Ram temple, Chatturbhuj temple and Laxmi Narayan temple.
 However, in Orchha, I could not find any story about a temple destruction.
 Given the vivacity of oral histories in Bundelkhand, I think the absence of legends about the destruction of a temple means that the temple destroyed by Aurangzeb was not located in Orchha.

 Perhaps, Shah Jahan's order referred to the destruction of Keshav Dev temple in Mathura, which was also built by king Bir Singh Deo of Orchha and was destroyed by Auranjzeb.

-The legends of Orchha are a part of oral-history traditions that are still alive and popular among the people.
+The legends of Orchha are a part of oral-history traditions of Bundelkhand region that are still alive and popular among the people.
 For example, if you search for "Hardaul ka bhat" (Hardaul's rice) on Youtube, you can find many versions of the ballads and nautanki performances linked to this story.

-The legends often have kernels of history embedded in them.
+These legends often have kernels of history embedded in them.
 Local persons have always experimented with their legends, adding embellishments and interlinking their own stories to them.
-Thus the legends take different forms and have many local variations.
+Thus, usually the legends take different forms and have many local variations.

-The Orchha kingdom's history is just 400-500 years ago and yet, most of it is undocumented.
-There must be many manuscripts about Orchha that have not been transcribed and translated, so we only have its popular history through the legends.
+The Orchha kingdom's history is just 400-500 years old and yet, most of it seems to be undocumented.
+There must be many manuscripts about Orchha that have not been transcribed and translated, so we only have their popular history through these legends.